AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/grant-consent-for-client-id-and-app-registration.md

 ---
 # Grant Consent for Client Id and App Registration {#grant-consent-for-client-id-and-app-registration}

+Follow the steps below to learn how to grant the mecessary consent/permissions.

 ## Grant Delegated User Permissions for the Sync User {#grant-delegated-user-permissions-for-the-sync-user}

 1. Use a clean text program (Notepad for Windows, Text Edit for Mac) to create a Uniform Resource Identifier (URI) for authorization by pasting the below text and substituting the client_id, redirect_uri, and stae values.